gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

     'SLOCCount'."
     </td></tr></table>

-* Yuck! `Python <http://python.org>`_?
-Yeah, sorry about that shock.
-SLOCCount doesn't support Nimrod, but since the source code and syntax is very similar with regards to line counting, I modified my copy of SLOCCount to treat ``.nim`` files as Python to get immediate results.
+* SLOCCount actually doesn't support Nimrod, but since the source code and syntax is very similar with regards to line counting, I modified my copy of SLOCCount to treat ``.nim`` files as Python to get immediate results.
 * The number of lines for Nimrod is really small compared to Objective-C because the logic is small as well, this kind of app is mostly user interface, plus Nimrod is a higher level language than Objective-C. Just starting an Objective-C file from the Xcode template tends to give you a full page chunk of code doing nothing at all.
 It's not as bad as Java, but still very verbose.
-* The reason iOS has more lines than OS X is because it is more *complex*, has more screens, and requires special code to communicate between them.
-In comparison the OS X version feels like `a global variable with less code overhead <../../2013/12/worse-than-global-variables.html>`_.
+* The reason iOS has more lines than OSX is because it is more *complex*, has more screens, and requires special code to communicate between them.
+In comparison the OSX version feels like `a global variable with less code overhead <../../2013/12/worse-than-global-variables.html>`_.
 * Even though both the iOS and OSX clients are just interface, instead of shell scripts I used Nimrod through `nakefiles